joedvorak/TeamWiper/docs/readme.md

 * wire
 * 2 1KOhm resistors
 * Excel
+* TinkCAD
 # Test Procedures
 We tested the accuracy of our temperature sensor to ensure that it would be able to sense freezing outdoor temperatures within a reasonable time frame.
 We used our setup for the thermistor as descirbed previously with the other components (the power supply and voltage sensor) removed.
 This was done by taking our thermistor from an indoor temperature of 70°F into a walk-in freezer at a known temperature of 36°F.

+For another test we simulated our code in TinkerCad.
+We put our completed code into the program to test if the motor turned on when the temperature sensor sensed temperatures below freezing and the car was off.
+To do this we had to input made up temperatures and make up the input voltages from the car.
+This procedure just tested for the code involving starting and stopping the motor when the car battery was on (in theory) and the temperature was freezing (in theory).
 # Test Results
 We used Arduino to print the temperature values every second and then created an Excel graph to display the temperature against the time.
 This shows that the temperature sensor started at 70°F and ended at 36.87°F.